 4/4 3/4 2/4 1/4 0/4 Good introduction, covering the reasons for selecting the project topic.
 Interesting and comprehensive background information, demonstrating background reading/research.
 Appropriate introduction, with some explanation of choice of topic.
 Good coverage of background information on the topic.
 Adequate introduction, some gaps in rationale for choosing the project topic.
 Adequate coverage of background information.
 Some attempt at an introduction; background information and rationale for the topic of the project, but not to an appropriate level.
 Inadequate introduction, no evidence of background reading.
 Discussion of topic covered in a way which shows a depth of understanding, exploration and synthesis of information, not superficial reporting of facts.
 Discussion of area addressed shows good understanding.
 Discussion demonstrates basic understanding, but limited to a factual account only, with little discussion.
 Superficial reporting, no demonstration of in-depth understanding of topic.
 Lack of evidence that student has understood the information, with a tendency to regurgitate facts.
 Poor discussion.
 Conclusion shows good integration of introduction and discussion, introduces issues for further exploration.
 Good conclusion demonstrating curiosity.
 Conclusion does not raise issues for further exploration.
 Weak conclusion .
+No conclusion .

-No conclusion.
-Excellent presentation.
-Clear structure, well laid out (with signposts).
-Wide range of recent sources of literature listed, with full referencing in Harvard or Vancouver style.
-Readable and clear layout, good illustration with some diagrams, adequately annotated.
-Good range of literature and sources (since 1995), fully referenced in Harvard or Vancouver style.
-Basic sources listed on a limited range of subjects.
-Disorganised presentation, poor or no illustration.
-Few sources referenced, only basic texts (e.g. Kumar and Clark) on a restricted range of subjects.
-Poor presentation, no obvious structure, difficult to read.
+structure, well laid out (with signposts).
+Wide range of recent sources of literature listed, with full referencing in good illustration with some diagrams, adequately annotated.
+Ref.
+Good range of H presentation, poor or no illustration. sources a a limited ge of ejects.
+Enced in vard or ever style. presentation, poor or no illustration.
+Few sources referenced, only basic texts (e.g. Kumar and Clark) on a restricted range of subjects. presentation, no obvious structure, difficult to read.
 Inaccuracies.
-Limited, incomplete or no referencing.
+Limited, incomplete or no referencing. --- --